Wizard: User Guide

 Introduction to ZOAPIIO Wizard

-- Describe your application, database entities/relationships, presentation, access controls, workflows, and dashboard widgets etc.
+- Describe your application, database entities/relationships, presentation, access controls, workflows, and dashboard widgets etc. in the input (JSON).

 - Let the wizard build and configure your entire application.